sunnysun09/balance_checking/README.md

 # balance_checking
 <pre>
-This is the test project to verify the balance page data.
+This is the test project to verify the balance page data, using Cucumber, Ruby, Watir WebDriver, and Page Object Model.

 Project files: